DeskFlex

 Working on projects and answering questions becomes more manageable when everyone is on the same page about their schedules.

-The next step in determining hybrid arrangements for employees is checking where they are most productive.
+The next step in assessing hybrid arrangements for employees is checking where they are most productive.

 Doing so ensures a better hybrid schedule.
 It might be easier for employees to complete simple tasks in the office.
 Meanwhile, complex tasks requiring more focus and relaxed deadlines can be completed at home.